javers/javers.github.io/contact-us.md

 submenu: Contact
 ---

-Whether you are a long-time user or just getting started with data auditing, we want to hear from you.
-Javers is evolving toward an **Open Core** model and will be offering **Professional Support** soon.
-Your insights are more valuable than ever.
+From individual developers to enterprise teams: we want to hear from you.
+Javers is entering a new chapter, evolving into an **Open Core** model with **Professional Support** services coming soon.
+Your insights help us ensure this transition serves our users' highest needs

 ### 💡 Feedback & Community
 Javers was built for the community, and it stays that way.
 Have thoughts on the roadmap, a feature request, or a success story to share?